SamuelHarner/samuelharner.github.io/_drafts/2022-07-31-cs-summary.md

 Another important trend is the development of [multi-core](https://en.wikipedia.org/wiki/Multi-core_processor) computer systems and [parallel computing](https://en.wikipedia.org/wiki/Parallel_computing) models that can increase computer performance by utilising parallelism.

 # Operating systems
+An [operating system (OS)](https://en.wikipedia.org/wiki/Operating_system) provides abstraction, virtualiszation, managing of resources, and serves as an interface between the applications running on a computer and the computer's hardware.

+**Abstraction:**
+create layers of abstraction to simplify interaction with/use of the OS.

+**Virtualization:**
+present one hardware resource as several virtual resources so that several programs can share a single hardware resource.

+**Resource management:**
+allocate and regulate use of limited resources.

 # Software engineering